When mysqld starts, it reads all grant table contents into memory. The in-memory tables become effective for access control at that point.

 If you modify the grant tables indirectly using account-management

-statements such as GRANT
+statements such as GRANT,

-, SET
+REVOKE, SET

-, or RENAME USER
+PASSWORD, or RENAME USER,

 the server notices these changes and loads the grant tables into